 We are experiencing inflationary pressures in multiple areas of our business.
-Most notably, higher power and natural gas costs have impacted utility margin and higher gasoline and diesel costs have increased the cost to operate our vehicle fleet.
+Most notably, higher power and natural gas costs have impacted utility margin, labor and benefits costs have increased, and higher gasoline and diesel costs have increased the cost to operate our vehicle fleet.
 We cannot estimate how long inflation will continue to increase or remain at elevated levels.
 However, we are working to mitigate these pressures by monitoring the power and natural gas markets and following our various hedging and risk mitigation plans.
 We also have our Jackson Prairie natural gas storage facility which we use to optimize our system and limit our exposure to high natural gas prices.
 While we have various regulatory recovery mechanisms for our power and natural gas costs and we expect to ultimately recover these costs (subject to Company/customer sharing bands within the ERM, PCA and Oregon PGA), there will be a delay between the initial purchase of the commodities and recovery of these costs.
 To mitigate this timing delay, in April 2022, we filed out-of-cycle PGA commodity rate updates in Washington and Idaho which were approved effective July 1, 2022.

-In addition to the above, our cost of debt has increased due to higher interest rates than those approved in our 2020 general rate cases.
-This deficit is anticipated to be short-term as we were able to include changes in costs in our recently settled Washington general rate cases and elect to include these costs in future general rate case filings.
+In addition to the above, our cost of debt has increased due to higher interest rates than those approved in our most recent general rate cases.